 For sketching out your ideas, you will need a few things.
 First of all, get some paper or a notepad, a thick marker, and a timer.
 Thick markers help focus on the big picture instead of sketching out all the shadows and fancy UI elements that you envision.
 Keep your focus entirely on the depiction of your idea.

 Secondly, try to sketch as many ideas as you can without judging any of them just yet.
 That is why having a timer is so important.
-It helps you set up time constraints, so you have to think quick and can’t judge your ideas too much.
+It helps you set up time constraints, so you have to think quickly without judging your ideas too much.

-Remember, when drawing your ideas in this step, quantity is more important than quality, so set a timer for 30 minutes or whatever time you got and try to jot down as many ideas as you possibly can.
+Remember – when drawing your ideas during this step, quantity is more important than quality, so set a timer for 30 minutes or whatever time you’ve got and try to jot down as many ideas as you can.
 We’ll review them later.

 Everything becomes more comfortable when following a process.
-So here is one for your sketching session so you won’t get carried away.
+So here is one for your sketching session so you don’t get carried away.
 I’ve borrowed this method from “Design Sprints” by Jake Knapp.

-By sketching out different ideas on paper and iterating them, you have enough material to present clearly and get actionable feedback.
+By sketching out different ideas on paper and iterating them, you’ll have enough material to present clearly and get actionable feedback.
 This way, everyone can see what your thought process was.
-Also, by doing this, you make it easy for people to spot potential in other ideas that you may have missed.
+Also, by doing this, you’ll make it easy for others to spot potential in other ideas that you may have missed.

 The time has come to put your idea out there for the whole team to see.
-So pick a way to present your design.
-It could be a post in a Slack group, a comment in your virtual scrum board, or a live feedback session with real people, where you would arrange your work as an art gallery for everyone to see.
+Pick a way to present your design.
+It could be a post in a Slack group, a comment on your virtual scrum board, or a live feedback session with real people where you arrange your work as an art gallery for everyone to see.

-Whichever you pick is up to you.
-But note that communicating in person always works faster and overall better than virtual communication.
+The presentation method is up to you.
+Note that communicating in person always works faster and better than virtual communication.

 Ideally, when hosting feedback sessions, you should try to invite people from different departments.
-Try to limit the feedback group to just one designer and invite stakeholders, marketing people, customer success agents, etc. to have as many different outlooks as possible.
+Try to limit the feedback group to just one designer and invite stakeholders, marketers, customer success agents, etc. to have as many different outlooks as possible.

 Take notes on the feedback, iterate, and repeat the feedback process until you feel the idea is ready for the design team to work on.

-By the time you’re done with this idea generation process, you should have a clear understanding of what you’re trying to solve or improve, who your idea benefits, and, most importantly, the possible actionable solution that might end up being implemented.
+By the time you’re done with this idea generation process, you should have a clear understanding of what you’re trying to solve or improve, who your idea benefits, and, most importantly, the possible actionable solution that might be implemented.

 Now you can approach the design team with confidence and start sharing your ideas.
-Congratulations, you’re now fluent in designer.
-Keep doing this, and the team will love you forever, take it from a designer.
+Keep doing this, and the team will love you forever – take this from a designer.